There are lots of different ethical labels in the market and you might be wondering how you should choose one over another.

 Transparency and independence

-The Fairtrade certification system is run by an independent company called FLO-CERT.
-By checking compliance with Fairtrade Standards, FLO-CERT ensures that the relevant social and environmental standards are met for the raw materials and products that carry the FAIRTRADE Mark and that producers receive the Fairtrade Minimum Price and Fairtrade Premium.
-FLO-CERT auditors are highly qualified, usually based in the countries and regions where producers are located, and familiar with local cultures, languages, and legal systems.
+Fairtrade was established by a group of international development and civil rights NGOs, including CAFOD, Christian Aid, Oxfam, Traidcraft, Global Justice Now, and the National Federation of Women’s Institutes.
+All producer organisations and companies involved are independently certified by FLOCERT.
+By checking compliance with Fairtrade Standards, FLOCERT ensures that the relevant social and environmental standards are met for the raw materials and products that carry the FAIRTRADE Mark and that producers receive the Fairtrade Minimum Price and Fairtrade Premium.
+FLOCERT auditors are highly qualified, usually based in the countries and regions where producers are located, and familiar with local cultures, languages, and legal systems.

 Always check just how independent a scheme is.
 Who monitors the impact they have, and how transparent are they?